alexclymo/fpUpdate/README.md

 **Author:** Alex Clymo
 **Date:** 18 June 2025

 This repository provides a flexible and modular toolkit for solving fixed point problems of the form $x = f(x)$ in MATLAB, where $x$ is a column vector of length $N$.
 The methods are all iterative, using the current guess $`x_k`$ and evaluation $`f(x_k)`$ to build the new guess $`x_{k+1}`$, allowing the code to be implemented in a simple loop.
-Additionally, certain methods automatically store a history of past guesses and evaluations in order to accelerate convergence by, for example, approximating the Jacobian.
+The code implements adaptive dampening, and certain methods automatically store a history of past guesses and evaluations in order to accelerate convergence by, for example, approximating the Jacobian.

 It can also be applied to solving nonlinear equations of the form $g(x) = 0$ by simply adding $x$ or $-x$ to both sides and therefore defining $f(x) = x + g(x)$ or $f(x) = x - g(x)$.
 For Jacobian based methods, either definition is fine, while for the basic dampened fixed point update which version you choose matters.